obayer/MultiHoTT-Module/README.md

 MultiHoTT-Module
 ================
 MultiHoTT-Module is a telemetry module basend on the Arduino ProMini plattform and is compatible to Graupner's HoTT, as well as Mutlplex's M-Link system.
-It can be used as a stand-alone telemtry module or as a extension module for the Multirotor flight-control system MultiWii, where the telemtry data are gathered via MultiWii's serial protocol, named MSP.
+It can be used as a stand-alone telemtry module or as an extension module for the Multirotor flight-control system MultiWii, where the telemtry data are gathered via MultiWii's serial protocol, named MSP.

 Current status of development
 =============================